UnifierHQ/unifier/README.md

 there won't be forwarded when restricted.
 Restrictions don't delete or ban users, so any unintended restrictions can be revoked right away.
 No member rejoin or anything required.

-And with **Revolt Support**, Unifier can also connect Revolt servers with Discord servers.
-So if you'd rather use an open source alternative, then you can always use Unifier on Revolt.
+And with **Revolt Support** and **Guilded Support**, Unifier can also connect servers in other platforms with Discord servers.
+So if you'd rather use an open source alternative, or just a closed source alternative that feels more "polished" and "stable", you can always use Unifier on Revolt and Guilded.

 ## Setup
 Please follow our guides on GitBook to set up Unifier.